 The design remit for this course was for a course that would separate the very good from the great.
 Designed by Jack Nicklaus this course was built on a site of great significance for the tournament, this is where it all began well unofficially.
 The design of this course was a great challenge to Nicklaus, as he knew just how significant a site Gleneagles was and that this course had high expectations even before they began construction.
 At 7,296 yards it is a fairly long course especially if it’s wet and windy!
 This course will challenge players of every level but is a lot of fun to play.
 Like all of the courses at the Gleneagles Resort, the views of the surrounding Scottish countryside are just spectacular.
 A visually stunning golf course and one that you’ll remember for years to come.

-Europe’s next home Ryder Cup will be staged out-with the UK for only the second time.
-Following in the footsteps of the world famous Valderrama, where Captain Seve took Europe to victory, Le Golf National will be host to the Ryder Cup in 2018.
-Home to The French Open, and newly reopened in April 2016 following alterations, Hubert Chesnau and Robert von Hagge created this testing course out of fairly flat land.
+Europe’s last home Ryder Cup was staged out-with the UK for only the second time.
+Following in the footsteps of the world famous Valderrama, where Captain Seve took Europe to victory, Le Golf National was the host to the Ryder Cup in 2018.
+Home to The French Open, and reopened in April 2016 following alterations, Hubert Chesnau and Robert von Hagge created this testing course out of fairly flat land.
 Stadium courses are becoming ever popular and this is the first of its kind in Europe.
 With water hazards on most holes and great vantage points for spectators, this is a golf course that is made for the tournament.
-The Albatros has aged beautifully and, following extensive renovations to ensure it is Ryder Cup-ready, really looks the part as a venue for the event.
-Some of the work includes new bunkering, a redesign of the 11th hole, and new oak banking on the many lakes dotted about the course.
 Many of the features of the redesign were chosen due to the performances of the best players in the world as they played in the French Open and sustainability has been a key objective.

 Here’s our complete list of all Ryder Cup host golf courses: www.allsquaregolf.com/golf-courses/ryder-cup-golf-courses